Parker v. Flook: Supreme Court's decision

 The law which is applicable to this case is section 101 of the Patent Act.
 If Flook's patent claim can meet the definition of a "process" under that law then it is patent-eligible (that is, it is the kind of thing that can receive a patent if it is also novel, unobvious, and the like).
 The Court decided that the patent claim under review was instead a claim to a "principle" or a "law of nature" and thus not patent-eligible.
-The Court relied on a line of cases following from the Neilson blast furnace case.
+The Court relied on a line of cases following from the Neilson vs. Harford case.
 The principle of that case, as explained in O'Reilly v.
 Morse, is that that patent-eligibility must be analyzed on the basis of it being as if the principle, algorithm, or mathematical formula were already well known (was in the prior art).
 Flook's process is thus ineligible for a patent "because, once that algorithm is assumed to be within the prior art, the application, considered as a whole, contains no patentable invention."
 In a nutshell:

 Even though a phenomenon of nature or mathematical formula may be well known, an inventive application of the principle may be patented.
 Conversely, the discovery of such a phenomenon cannot support a patent unless there is some other inventive concept in its application.
 [Emphasis supplied.]

 The Court did not agree with Flook's assertion that the existence of a limitation to a specific field of use made the formula patent-eligible.
 The majority opinion said of this argument:

 A competent draftsman could attach some form of post-solution activity to almost any mathematical formula; the Pythagorean theorem would not have been patentable, or partially patentable, because a patent application contained a final step indicating that the formula, when solved, could be usefully applied to existing surveying techniques.

 The court moderated that assertion by agreeing that not all patent applications involving formulas are patent-ineligible by saying, "Yet it is equally clear that a process is not unpatentable simply because it contains a law of nature or a mathematical algorithm."
 Patents involving formulas, laws of nature, or abstract principles are eligible for patent protection if the implementation of the principle is novel and unobvious—unlike this case, in which it was conceded that the implementation was conventional.
 Accordingly, in Flook's case, there was no "other inventive concept in its application", and thus no eligibility for a patent.